clayyount/hugo-comic/site/content/blog/ipad-pro-review.md

 ---
-title: 'iPad Pro Review'
+title: iPad Pro Review
-date: Mon, 08 Feb 2016 22:28:15 +0000
+date: 'Mon, 08 Feb 2016 22:28:15 +0000'
-draft: false
-tags: [iPad Pro, Apple Pencil, Procreate, Review]
+description: >-
+  I've been using the iPad Pro for a couple months now, and I’m going to give my impressions strictly from an illustrator/comic artist perspective.
+If you want a review of the device as a laptop replacement or next-gen tablet, others have done a better job than I could...
+tags:
+  - iPad Pro
+  - Apple Pencil
+  - Procreate
+  - Review
 ---

 ![](/img/ipad-pro-screenshot-1.jpg)